eronscode/wildlife-app/README.md

 ### Business Improvements
-Although this is a mini app but being that i'm not just only a smart engineer but also business oriented, here are some proposed features that could elevate this application:
+Although this is a mini app but being that i'm not just only an Engineer but also business oriented, here are some proposed features that could elevate this application:

 1. **Enhanced User Engagement**: Implementing a rewards system to incentivize user interaction—granting free coins for actions like liking, disliking, or rating animals.
 Accumulated coins could be exchanged for a complimentary zoo visit, fostering continuous user engagement and loyalty to the application.
 This strategic feature aims to sustain user interest and interaction with the app over time.